Jonathan Frakes talks Star Trek: Discovery’s trolls, the brilliance of Blu del Barrio, and leading by example in our new video series, To Boldly Ask…

 The Next Generation’s Imperfect LGBTQI Record

-Trill have being used as a vehicle for LGBTQI themes for as long as there have been Trill.
+Trill have being used as a vehicle for LGBTQI themes for as long as there has been Trill.
 Although a little more timidly executed, the matter-of-fact way in which Star Trek: Deep Space Nine’s Jadzia Dax (Terry Farrell) maneuvered through the wake of her male predecessor Curzon led to a number of storylines that have only grown in resonance.
 Some, such as her lingering feelings for Lenara Kahn (Susanna Thompson) in the Star Trek: Deep Space Nine episode ‘Rejoined’ (S4, Ep5), are less queer coded and more… well, queer.

 Unfortunately, this was an exception, rather than a rule: a queer story in which the queerness was not the story, the taboo amongst Trill is revisiting the relationships of a past host – that both characters are women isn’t deemed notable.
 For the most part, queer themes were backgrounded unless they could be cloaked in black-and-white facepaint.
 An egregious omission given the 1990s saw a number of landmark victories for LGBTQI rights in the US, Canada, UK, and Australia, with many struggles playing out in the public domain – and in popular culture – in a way that hadn’t been possible a decade earlier.
 The 1992 Quantum Leap episode ‘Running For Honor – June 11, 1964’ (S4, Ep12), sent Sam Beckett (Scott Bakula) to save the life of a gay man being harried by homophobic classmates at Naval Academy, the 1996 Babylon 5 episode ‘Grey 17 is Missing’ (S3, Ep19) casually gave the station a gay bar, and with his first Doctor Who novel, Damaged Goods (1996), future showrunner Russell T. Davies firmly established the queerness of new companion Chris Cwej.
 (The Doctor also uses space cocaine, but we’re not here to talk about that).